SPCA New Zealand

 SPCA advocates for breeding practices that protect the welfare of breeding animals and offspring.

 Artificial insemination allows the use of semen from stud animals worldwide, eliminating the need to transport animals for breeding and increasing the pool of potential stud animals.
-Artificial insemination reduces potential risks associated with natural mating, such as sexual transmitted diseases and aggression.
+Artificial insemination reduces potential risks associated with natural mating, such as sexually transmitted diseases and aggression.

 Use of artificial insemination should be carefully considered to avoid unintended welfare consequences.
 Animals who cannot be bred via natural mating due to health or conformation reasons should not be bred using artificial insemination as these genes may pass onto their offspring, possibly affecting the health and welfare of future animals.